weilin-genomics/rSuperFeat/README.md

 ggsave('results/dot.cmap.pdf', width = 6, height = 4)
 ```

-**3.train a new model for your interested cell state.**
+**3.train a new model for your interested cell status.**

 (1) prepare training data.
-This step will fetch cells of two states in group column in which g2 is target cell population and g1 is non-target cell population and data required to train the model will be saved to train_data.csv and train_info.csv.
+This step will fetch cells of two status in group column in which g2 is target cell population and g1 is non-target cell population and data required to train the model will be saved to train_data.csv and train_info.csv.
 Then use train_new_model/SuperFeat_trainingCode.py to train your model in python console.
 The weights and bias will be saved to models folder when the traning process finished.
 ```{r}
 getMatrix(pbmc_small, column = "groups", state1 = "g2", state0 = "g1", prefix = "./data/train")
 ```